Vinger

 Vinger is a traditional district in Innlandet county, Norway.
-The 1677 km2 district encompasses the lands that make up Kongsvinger and Eidskog municipalities.
+The 1677 km2 district encompasses the lands that make up Kongsvinger Municipality and Eidskog Municipality.
 It is generally located to the south and east of the town of Kongsvinger and the river Glomma.
 The main church for the region historically was Vinger Church.
 The area was once part of Vinger Municipality and it is also included in the Solør, Vinger og Odal prosti which is a deanery within the Church of Norway.
 This area was also once part of the jurisdictional area of the Vinger og Odal District Court.

 History

 Vinger was mentioned as far back as the 1260s when it was written about in the book Hákonar saga Hákonarsonar.
 The book says that the king fought against the Ribbungene at the river Glomma and the old Hov Church.
 Finally, the Ribbungene were chased away towards the lake Vingersjøen and onwards towards Eidskog.

 During the Viking Age, there was a lot of traffic in the area with several main roads passing through Vinger.
-The road from Vingulmark to Sweden was called Eskoleia, and it went from Sør-Odal through Vinger and on to Värmland.
+The road from Vingulmark to Sweden was called Eskoleia, and it went from southern Odal through Vinger and on to Värmland.
 After the Christianization of Norway, many pilgrims made a pilgrimage through Vinger on their way north through the Østerdalen valley to the Nidaros Cathedral.

 When the fortress on Tråstadberget was built in 1682, it got its name from the area.
 The new fortress was named Königs Winger or Kongens Vinger (later it was spelled Kongsvinger.
 Eventually, the village on the south side of the fortress got the same name and it became the town of Kongsvinger.
 In 1838, municipal governments were established in Norway, and all of the Vinger region was included in the new Vinger Municipality.
-On 7 February 1855, the town of Kongsvinger was separated from Vinger as its own municipality.
+On 7 February 1855, the town of Kongsvinger was separated from Vinger Municipality as its own municipality.
 Later, in 1864, the southern part of Vinger was separated to become Eidskog Municipality.